PedroJardimSantos53/102CEM-coursework/README.md

 # 102CEM-coursework
-coursework for 102CEM introduction to aerospace electronics
+Coursework for 102CEM introduction to aerospace electronics This includes 2 Arduino sketches for the 2 tasks that were requested to do for the module Student Id (9029097)